-Article 1a of the Memorandum of Association must state the primary objectives of the company in 40 words or less.
-Your Irish company must also select a ‘NACE’ code prior to incorporation.
+The Companies Act 2014 introduced a Constitution for Private Limited Companies (LTD) which replaced the Memorandum and Articles of Association.
+The Constitution allows LTD’s to trade in any legal business they desire.
+However, your Irish company will still need to select a ‘NACE’ code prior to incorporation.
 Don’t worry about this – all we need is for you to outline to us the precise activities of your company and we can do the rest.
-One of our qualified professionals will draft the Memorandum & Articles of Association specifically for your company.

 The Registered Office is the official address of your company and must be located in the Republic of Ireland.
 Most official correspondence will be posted to this address.
 The trading address of the Company may be different from its registered office.
 Irish-Resident Directors may use their home address as the registered office of their company is they wish.
 For Non-Resident Directors, click here for more information on our Registered Office Services.

 The Directors of a Company are the people who are appointed to run and manage the Company on behalf of the owners of the Company – the Shareholder(s).
-A minimum of two directors is required.
+A Private Limited Company may have one director if desired, but in this case, must appoint a separate Company Secretary.
 We require the following information on the proposed directors to proceed with the formation of an Irish company:

-At least one of the proposed Directors of the company must be Resident within the European Economic Area (EEA) If a company has no EEA-resident director, they may enter into a ‘Section 43 Non-Resident Director’s Bond’ which can be arranged by Company Bureau.
+At least one of the proposed Directors of the company must be Resident within the European Economic Area (EEA) If a company has no EEA-resident director, they may enter into a ‘Section 137 Non-Resident Director’s Bond’ which can be arranged by Company Bureau.
 Please click here for more information.
-Alternatively if the company can prove that there is a “real and continuous link with one or more economic activities in the State” then it may be exempted from the requirement for a resident director.
+Alternatively, if the company can prove that there is a “real and continuous link with one or more economic activities in the State” then it may be exempted from the requirement for a resident director.
 It should be noted that Directors have a number of legal duties and obligations imposed by the Companies Acts, other enactments and at common law.
-On this basis, Directors must be agree on incorporation that they understand these obligations and should therefore be a mininum of 18 years of age.
+On this basis, Directors must agree on incorporation that they understand these obligations and should, therefore, be a minimum of 18 years of age.

 An Irish Company must have a Company Secretary who is responsible for ensuring that statutory obligations are met with, such as maintaining the books of the company, and ensuring Annual Returns are filed on time.
 The company secretary can be one of the Directors, a separate individual or a Corporate Entity.
+In the situation where a company has a single director, a separate Company Secretary must be appointed.
 Company Bureau can act as your company secretarial mentor or become your company secretary if you require.
 For more information please click here.